PilHliP211/ConnectGame/README.md

 `.\javac -d bin -sourcepath src src\gameElements\Game.java`

 # Running
 After compiling, you can run connectM with the following command

-`java gameElements.Game`
+`java gameElements.Game `

-To specify the size of the board run
+To specify the size of the board run (this creates a board with width and height 7).

 `java gameElements.Game 7`

-(this creates a board with width and height 7)

-To specify the size of the board and win condition run
+To specify the size of the board and win condition run (this creates a board with width and height 6 and a win condition of 3).

 `java gameElements.Game 6 3`

-(this creates a board with width and height 6 and a win condition of 3)

 # Playing
 To play a column enter a number 0-width and hit enter.
 The human player is O and the AI is X.